Wildlife Research & Conservation Management Volunteer Projects in Africa

 When you arrive in Africa, you’ll quickly discover one of the key issues affecting wildlife conservation is the expanding human population.
 This is resulting in more human-wildlife conflicts, leading to injuries and deaths on both sides.

 The most common causes of human-wildlife conflict are animals damaging crops and livestock.
 When you consider that a fully grown elephant can eat up to 450kg of food a day, it’s easy to understand the farmer’s point of view.
-Similarly, if a pride of wild lions killed the herd of cattle you relied on for your livelihood, you might be tempted to use some pretty extreme methods to prevent a similar incident happening again in future.
+Similarly, if a pride of wild lions killed the herd of cattle you relied on for your livelihood, you might be tempted to use some pretty extreme methods to prevent a similar incident from happening again in future.

 But there are ways to solve these issues that do not involve attacking or poisoning animals.
 Wildlife conservationists in Africa employ many different strategies to avoid human-animal conflict – and even find ways that people and wildlife can benefit each other.
 These include working with local communities to create physical barriers and deterrents as well as identifying ‘flashpoints’ such as a new electric fence which might cause animals to come closer to a town than normal.